MathToWord

 Step 2: Upload to Hindi Handwriting OCR

 Navigate to MathToWord's Hindi Handwriting to Text tool.
-This tool uses a specialized Devanagari OCR model that has been trained specifically on both printed and handwritten Hindi text.
+This tool uses a specialized Devanagari OCR model that has been trained specifically on both printed and handwritten Hindi text — not a generic model with Hindi added as a secondary language.
 Upload your image and let the AI process it.
+The tool accepts JPG, PNG, HEIC (iPhone format), WebP, and other common image formats.

 Step 3: Review and Edit

 The extracted text will be displayed on screen.
 Copy it to any document editor, or download it in your preferred format.
-Review the output carefully, paying special attention to conjunct characters and vowel marks.
+Review the output carefully, paying special attention to conjunct characters, vowel marks (matras), and any words where the AI may have guessed incorrectly.
+Even with high accuracy, a quick review catches the occasional error that is inevitable with any handwriting recognition system.

 Best Results